 School Lunch Program:

-- Daily organic hot lunches available for $4.00 or reduced cost.
+Daily organic hot lunches available at no cost.

 The Montessori/Middle School Library:

 The School library is offers a wealth of resources in a warm and friendly setting.